Deploy ManageEngine Endpoint Central Agent using Intune

 Deploy ManageEngine Desktop Central Agent using Intune

-Please find below steps to deploy ManageEngine desktop central agent using Intune:
+Please find below the steps to deploy ManageEngine desktop central agent using Intune:

 • Download Agent from Desktop Central > Agent > Computers > Download Agent

-• Select respective office to download the agent setup.
+• Select the respective office to download the agent setup.

 • Extract the zip file.